Fullmoons17/SWE-MealBridge/Presentation/Readme.txt

-This folder contains the projects presentation slides.
+This folder contains the project's presentation slides.